shlomiassaf/tdm/src/demo/modules/@forms/tutorials/2-setup/README.md

 }
 ```

-`DynamicFormElementComponent` is the renderer exported by
+`MaterialFormControlRenderer` is the renderer exported by
 **@tdm/ngx-dynamic-forms/plugin/material**, it is an angular component
 that render form controls using UI components from the `@angular/material`
 UI framework.